Dating Culture

 The most-romanticised dynamic on the internet right now.
 The Golden Retriever is upbeat, loyal, a little goofy, hard to irritate.
 The Black Cat is quieter, sharper, more guarded, easily unimpressed by the world — except by her Golden Retriever.

 The trope works because it describes a specific kind of relational fit: one person brings uncomplicated warmth, the other brings edges.
 Each makes the other's default more liveable.
 It's not the only healthy dynamic — just one that happens to photograph well.
+(It's also a friendlier-named version of the MBTI compatibility chart — the same impulse to put a label on chemistry.
+Whether any personality typology actually predicts which couples last is a much messier question, which we get into in MBTI vs Attachment Style.)

 The deeper pattern underneath this trope is a question you can only answer by asking: do I know what kind of energy my partner actually is?
 If you want to test that without making a whole production of it, Guess Me is a two-player game built around it — you each answer questions about yourself, then guess each other's answers, and discover exactly where your read of your partner is sharp and where it's been flattering you.